rossana87/Project_3_Wanderlust/README.md

 ## Brief
 * Work in a team, using git to code collaboratively
-* Build a full-stack application by building a own backend and front-end
+* Build a full-stack application by building your own back-end and front-end
 * Use an Express API to serve data from a Mongo database
 * Consume the API with a separate front-end using React
 * Be a complete product that has CRUD functionality implemented and a few models that have relationships